liferay/liferay-docs/discover/deployment/articles/06-upgrading-to-liferay-7-1/03-running-the-upgrade-process/01-running-the-upgrade-tool.markdown

 +$$$

-**Note:** It is ideal to execute the upgrade process in a separate server that has good infrastructure conditions regarding memory, CPU, and database connection.
-It is common to connect to such servers via SSH.
-As you execute an upgrade remotely, make sure to guard against interruptions:
+**Note:** Only execute the upgrade process on a server with ideal memory, CPU, and database connection configuration.
+If executing an upgrade remotely using `ssh`, make sure to guard against interruptions:

 - If you're executing the upgrade using `ssh`, ignore hangups (connection loss) by using `nohup` or something similar.